Understand Fraud Detection

 operators evaluate whether a value is NULL

 .
-A value will only be considered as NULL
+A value is only considered as NULL

 if specified information is not provided.

 Empty values and white spaces are considered different.
-So when comparing 2 values that have different white spacing, it will be evaluated as different even if the text is the same.
+So when comparing 2 values that have different white spacing, it is evaluated as different even if the text is the same.

 The rules for case sensitivity depend on the type of comparison performed.